 Ferryland in Division No. 1 (Avalon Peninsula), Newfoundland and Labrador — The Canadian Atlantic

 Location.
-47° 1.37′ N, 52° 52.683′ W. Marker is in Ferryland, Newfoundland and Labrador, in Division No. 1 (Avalon Peninsula) Touch for map.
+47° 1.44′ N, 52° 53.063′ W. Marker is in Ferryland, Newfoundland and Labrador, in Division No. 1 (Avalon Peninsula).
+Marker can be reached from Newfoundland and Labrador Route 10, on the right when traveling north.
+Touch for map.
 Marker is in this post office area: Ferryland, Newfoundland and Labrador A0A, Canada.

 More about this marker.
-This marker is located at the Colony of Avalon archaeology site.
+This monument is near the Colony of Avalon visitors centre.